Encoding quantum bits in bound electronic states of a graphene nanotorus: Model and first quantization

-These external fields can drastically alter the confinement potential of the electron on the surface of the nanotorus, resulting in new confined electronic near-ground states.
-In what follows, we focus on the set of states associated to the total angular momentum $l = \{0,1\}$, since they are already suitable candidates to encode a quantum bit of information.
+These external fields can drastically alter the confinement potential of the electron on the nanotorus surface, leading to new confined electronic near-ground states.
+In what follows, we focus on the set of states associated with the total angular momentum $l = \{0,1\}$, since they are already suitable candidates to encode a quantum bit of information.